SanathSaragadam/hybrid-parallel-performance-framework/docs/project_charter.md

 # Project Charter (Week 1)

 ## Project Title
-Hybrid MPI+OpenMP Performance Analytics Framework
+Hybrid MPI+OpenMP Framework for Distributed Causal Graph Construction on Regression Data

 ## Objective
-Design and evaluate a hybrid parallel framework using MPI and OpenMP.
+Design and evaluate a hybrid parallel framework using MPI and OpenMP to analyze large-scale regression datasets and construct causal graphs.

+The system partitions a dataset into multiple chunks across distributed processes.
+Each chunk independently builds a local causal Directed Acyclic Graph (DAG) based on regression relationships.
+These local DAGs are then merged into a global causal graph representing the overall dependencies in the dataset.

-The system will support multiple execution models, domain decomposition strategies, and I/O strategies, and will be instrumented for detailed performance analysis.
+The framework will support multiple execution models, data partitioning strategies, and I/O methods, while also collecting detailed performance metrics to analyze scalability and system efficiency.

 ## Research Questions
+1. How does distributing regression data into chunks affect the accuracy and consistency of local causal DAG construction?

+2. How do different DAG merging strategies influence the structure and stability of the global causal graph?

-1. How do execution models (static vs workpool) affect scalability and efficiency?
+3. How do execution models (static partition vs dynamic workpool) affect scalability and load balancing in distributed causal graph construction?

-2. How do domain decompositions (block vs cyclic vs block-cyclic) affect communication overhead?
-3. How do I/O strategies (rank0 + broadcast vs MPI-IO) affect overall performance?
+4. How do dataset partitioning strategies affect communication overhead and parallel efficiency?

 ## Performance Metrics
 - Wall clock time